-Employee compensation, including stock-based compensation, expressed as a percentage of revenues, decreased 180 basis points in the first quarter of fiscal 2013 compared to the same period in fiscal 2012 primarily due to decreased variable compensation and lower stock option expense.
+Employee compensation, expressed as a percentage of revenues, increased 610 basis points in the second quarter of fiscal 2013 compared to the same period in fiscal 2012 due to the incremental \$15.5 million of stock-based compensation expense from the vesting of performance-based stock options, which lowered GAAP operating margin by 730 basis points.
+In connection with our acquisition of the Market Metrics business in June 2010, we granted 746,415 performance-based stock options, which would vest only if accelerated stretch revenue targets were achieved related to the Market Metrics business and option holders remain employed by FactSet.
+These options vested in the second quarter of fiscal 2013 when the Market Metrics business accelerated to achieve the stretch revenue growth targets established on the date of grant, resulting in a pre-tax stock-based compensation charge of \$15.7 million, of which \$15.5 million was recorded within SG&A. The stock-based compensation charge was equal to the grant date fair value of the stock options awarded at the time of the acquisition and represented a cumulative adjustment from a change in the vesting based on achieving the accelerated revenue targets.
+Excluding the incremental \$15.5 million of performance-based stock option expense, employee compensation and represented a veriang optimarily due to decreased variable compensation and lower stock option expense.
 The deceleration of ASV growth in the past 12 months resulted in estimating that none of the performance-based stock options granted in November 2011 and 2010 would vest as compared to 20% vesting a year ago.
-This change in estimate resulted in no stock-based compensation expense recorded in the current year quarter compared to \$0.3 million of expense a year ago.
 In addition, the majority of our hiring during the past 12 months has been within our software engineering, content collection and product development teams, which are included within cost of services.
 As such, SG&A employee compensation, expressed as a percentage of revenues, has declined compared to the growth in cost of services.